dvdmtw98/notes/notes-vault/blockchain/bitcoin/digital-wallets.md

 #### Wallets (Anonymity)
 - Full node: Validates history of entire blockchain, uses significant resources
-- Lightweight client: Connects to full node for info, stores wallet locally
+- [[bitcoin-lightweight-clients|Lightweight Client]]: Connects to full node for info, stores wallet locally
 - API clients: Connects to network using API, wallet local or managed by 3rd party

 Full nodes are also called peers.
 Lightweight and API wallets are clients